samuel-yeom/cfb/README.md

     * [before bowl games](rankings/2014prebowl.md)

 ## Overview
 A perennial debate in college football is whether the "best" teams should be ranked above the "most deserving" teams.
 Different models take different positions on this issue.
 Some, like [ESPN's FPI](http://www.espn.com/college-football/statistics/teamratings), attempt to find the true strength of teams in order to predict the results of future games.
 Others, such as [Colley](https://www.colleyrankings.com), reward teams for their wins and penalize them for their losses.
+This ranking is an attempt at combining these two approaches to get something that resembles human polls ([AP](https://collegefootball.ap.org/poll), [Coaches](http://sportspolls.usatoday.com/ncaa/football/polls/coaches-poll), [CFP](http://collegefootballplayoff.com/rankings.aspx)).
+Here are the ways in which this ranking differs from human polls:

+* **Very little consideration for margin of victory.** While the margin of victory is useful for determining which teams are "better", the goal of a football game is to win, not to lose by as few points as possible.
+This ranking uses margin of victory only indirectly through FPI scores.
+* **No recency bias.** Games have the same impact on a team's rating regardless of when they were played during the season.

-This ranking is a simple attempt at combining these two approaches.
-At the beginning of the season, this ranking is identical to the FPI ranking, but as more games are played in the season, a team's record is given more and more weight.
+At the beginning of the season, this ranking is identical to the FPI ranking, but as more games are played in the season, a team's record becomes much more important.